Back to top

 This was a school project that spanned for a duration of 4 weeks where I was taught UX design thinking and put it to practical use.

 If this was a real project.
 I would take time to do more research into podcast listeners, interviewing and observing their behaviour to identify needs and pain points.
-Additionally, I would also conduct research into non podcast listeners, so

-I would explore on 'tasks' more, designing features for more multitasking listeners.
+Additionally, I would also conduct research into non podcast listeners, and explore on 'tasks' more, designing features for more multitasking listeners.

 More projects